ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 For more details about these plans and compliance features, see [Compliance Solutions](https://products.office.com/business/security-and-compliance/compliance-solutions).

-Licenses must be assigned to users who will be affected by information barrier policies.
+Licenses must be assigned to users who are affected by information barrier policies.
 In addition, users must be mail-enabled in Office 365.

 ### Permissions